 Playoff: A playoff is a series of games that take place at the end of a soccer season to determine which team is the overall winner of the league

 Play On: A referee may be heard or seen to indicate “play on” when there has been the suggestion that a foul has been committed, but the referee has judged that the incident was legal and, therefore, the game can continue

 Pop-It: Pop-it refers to the skill of passing the ball to yourself

 Possession: A team or player is considered to be in possession of the ball when they have the ball in their control

 Post: See “Goalposts”.

-Pressure training: Pressure training is a style of training that involves a repeating the same drill multiple time in a short period of time
+Pressure training: Pressure training is a style of training that involves repeating the same drill multiple times in a short period of time

 Qualifying games: Qualifying games refer to the games played before a tournament to decide which teams progress to take part in the tournament